 MAP definition of scores [PDF]

 Marking usually takes between four and six weeks.
 Marked submissions are returned to candidates by email from the MAP office and will contain guidance on any changes required.
 A maximum of two resubmission attempts are permitted.

 The role of the MAP Recommendation Panel is to review all portfolios that have been assessed, including reviewing all portfolios that have reached the limit for re-submissions but have not been marked as satisfactory in all criteria.
 The Recommendation Panel will review all completed portfolios at regular intervals throughout the year.
 Candidates whose portfolios have reached a satisfactory standard in the judgement of the Panel in all criteria will be eligible for membership of the RCGP.
 Any candidate who has not reached a satisfactory standard will be invited to an interview with the Evaluation Panel.

 The Evaluation Panel’s role is to offer an interview to all candidates who have not been recommended for membership by the MAP Recommendation Panel.
 If the Recommendation panel has not accepted their portfolio as reaching the necessary standard for membership then candidates will be invited to come to an Evaluation Panel.
 There is an additional fee for £250.00 for all candidates invited to attend the Evaluation Panel.

 See the MAP Regulations for further details about these panels.

 Candidate support and study days are provided by local RCGP faculty offices.
 Use the links below to find contact details for your local faculty.

 There may be an MAP study day being run near you.
-On the RCGP home page enter MAP as the keyword in the Courses & Events search facility at the top of this page.
+Enter MAP as the keyword in the Courses and Events search facility at the top of this page.